-Recreational use of this area is minimal.
-Trapping and hunting are the only current recreation activities in the area.
-Primarily it consists of hunting and trapping activity, as well as some recreational snowmachining.
+Recreation use of this area is high, but not inconsistent with a timber sale.
+Primarily it consists of hunting and trapping activity, as well as some recreational snowmachining, ATV riding and dog mushing.
 Where trail use utilizes existing winter roads needed for access, sufficient snow cover will be left on the roads to enable continued winter recreational use.
 Cross trails will be kept free of either snow filled or brush filled berms.